threefoldtech/threefold_hub/readme.md

 threefold_hubd collect-gentxs
 ```

+The genesis file contains the following default parameters:
+- `max_validators` are set to 100

 The starport's `serve` subcommand doesn't work as the gentx format is changed.
 The above snippet creates a new user in the local test keyring, Initializes the genesis file with this account as a validator.
 The validator delegates its signing power to the Binance account with address `0xD6DBC796aC81DC34bDe3864f1F2c8f40742D85Dc`.
 This address will be used later in the gravity contract and the orchestrator setup.

 The gravity params in the genesis file should be modified: